Shuvam-2000/FlavourJunction/README.md

-# Food Website
+# FlavourJunction

-Welcome to the Food Website project!
-This is a responsive single-page application built with React and Tailwind CSS, featuring a range of sections for a seamless user experience.
-The app is designed to help users browse food options, filter by categories, price, and sign in.
+Welcome to the FlavourJunction!
+This is a responsive single-page application built with React, Redux and Tailwind CSS, featuring a range of sections for a seamless user experience.
+The app is designed to help users browse food options, filter by categories, price, add items to cart , view items in cart and increse the quantity of the item as per requirement and sign in.

 ## Features